SERVING THE COMMUNITY FOR OVER 150 YEARS

 1985

-At the dawn of punk, the pub slipped down the pecking order.
-Only the front, west bar (now gone) was regularly open.
-It was now called The Stuart Arms.
+At the dawn of punk, the pub slipped down the gig pecking order.
+By 1985, only the front west bar (photo above in the 1950s) was regularly open.
+And after 120 years of being called The Newlands Tavern, the name had changed to The Stuart Arms.

 -